 - Transfer the toasted quinoa mixture to a large bowl.

-- Pour the melted peanut/almond butter mixture over the toasted quinoa.
+- Pour the melted peanut/almond butter, mix over the toasted quinoa.

 - Use a spatula to mix everything together until well coated.
 The melted mixture will give the bars their shape.